 Want to know what is the best menopause skincare?
 Award-winning beauty journalist Alice Hart-Davis is the go-to expert.
 Noone gets under the skin of the beauty industry and understands the facts – and the fictions – about skincare, as well as Alice does.

 Don’t just take our word for it.
 “Alice is one of the leading and most trusted voices in skincare,” says Liz Earle.
 While Trinny Woodall, founder of Trinny London, says, “Alice is a fountain of knowledge when it comes to skincare.”

 With a keen interest in the fast-moving world of skincare technology, Alice has interviewed leading experts to discover what is important for our skin – and why.

-Her findings are all in her brilliant new book, The Tweakments Guide: Start With Skincare.
+Alice’s findings are all in her brilliant book, The Tweakments Guide: Start With Skincare.
 “Using great skincare is the key to achieving a fresher-looking face,” says Alice.
 “Yet so many people don’t take skincare seriously, because they don’t know what the right products could do for them.”

 When it comes to the best menopause skincare for midlife skin, Alice says that we have two main choices.

 “Most skincare practitioners would suggest you carry on with a regime of effective cosmeceuticals through menopause,” she says.
 “This means antioxidant/ Vitamin C, moisturiser and sunscreen in the morning, and then retinoid (such as Retinol or a stronger type of Vitamin A derived ingredient) or glycolic plus moisturiser in the evenings.”

 Alternatively, Alice’s book flags some of the “specially-designed-for-menopause” skincare that claims other benefits.